-North Carolina receives two COVID-19 vaccines from manufacturers Pfizer and Moderna.
+North Carolina receives three COVID-19 vaccines from manufacturers Pfizer, Moderna and Johnson & Johnson.
 State officials receive a federal allocation amount every Tuesday and have until Friday each week to direct where doses should be delivered.

 Recipients of the Pfizer vaccine require a second dose 21 days after the first dose, and Moderna vaccine recipient require a second dose 28 days after the first dose.
-To date, the state has received 147,225 second doses and administered 44,217 doses.
+To date, the state has administered 3,746,841 second doses.